GP2020-Sierra/README/HardwareSetup.md

 * The 5v header next to the CLICK 2 (optional; for fan)
 * The ESP8266 pin P13

+When attaching the DHT11 (assuming your using the same boards we are):
+* Seperate out the signal (green wire)
+* Plug the signal wire into pin 13 on the ESP (we angled the pin to make it fit better)
+* Plug the power pair into the PMOD connector, with the blank in the pin socket trailing over the edge

+Double check the power config, as it is easy to make the DHT11's melt (We blew one up unintentionally, it was fun)

 ## Software setup

 We used VSCode for building all our projects